R-ishita22/OIBSIP-task1/README.md

-It is a intership project reprository.
+It is a internship project reprository.